Steve Jones (golfer): PGA Tour

-1999–2007

 Since 1999, Jones has slipped steadily down the money list.
 He remained exempt on the PGA Tour through 2006 because a major tournament win carried a 10-year exemption when he won in 1996.
 He missed part of 2003 and all of 2004 after undergoing surgery for tennis elbow, but starting playing again in 2005.

 Jones was a captain's assistant for the United States team at the Ryder Cup in 2004.

 In 2007, he played in nine PGA tour events and four Nationwide tour events, making the cut six times, but with no top-25 finishes.

-Return to professional golf

 In 2008 and 2009, Jones had surgeries for tennis elbow.
 He made his first full golf swings in January 2011.
 In 2011, Jones returned to playing professional golf.
 In January, Jones played the Bob Hope Classic on the PGA Tour.

 Champions Tour

 Jones began playing on the Champions Tour (now PGA Tour Champions) in April 2011, making his debut at the Liberty Mutual Legends of Golf, where he and partner Doug Tewell tied for 10th in the Raphael Division.
 His best individual effort among his 10 official starts was a T16 at The Senior Open Championship at Walton Heath.
 In 2012, he played in 12 Champions Tour events, with five top-25 finishes, earnings of $164,934, and a Champions Tour personal best finish of a tie for second at the 2012 Liberty Mutual Legends of Golf.
 His 11th-place finish at the National Qualifying Tournament earned him a conditional spot on the tour for the following year.
 In 2013, he played in 15 events with three top-25 finishes and $153,335 in earnings.
 In 2014, he played 11 events on the Champions Tour, making 9 cuts, and with a best finish T40 at the Pacific Links Hawaii Championship.
 In 2015, he played 13 events, making all the cuts and posting one top ten, T9 at the Senior PGA Championship.
 Jones has not played any Champions Tour events in 2016.

 His career on the PGA Tour Champions consists of 70 events played, making 66 cuts and two top-10 finishes.
 His total career earnings are over $800,000.